rsethi21/diffExprProject/README.md

 2. For more information on flags and arguments
     - *python3 run.py --help*
 - make sure email is one that can be used to access NCBI sequences; ensure this is run from the main project directory
 - The test folder contains sample fastq files, a Betaherpesvirinae genome database folder to blast the most significantly expressed genes across, and a metatable that stores information about sample data.
 - The links folder is are the SRA links from where the data comes from.
+- if you change the name of the testData folder or input a different one, ensure that you update the metadata table and/or links flags to the appropriate flag as they default to the test folder but can be adjusted
 ### Output
 - The outputs will be saved in PipelineProject_Rohan_Sethi directory in which results are saved in results and data for input into various functions is saved in data
 - The log file contains information from the test run